Yorkshire Museum: 1980s

 The Coppergate helmet was first put onto display in a permanent gallery space in 1980 following a £30,000 grant from the British Museum as part of the "International Viking Exhibition".

 A third successful Viking exhibition, "The Vikings in England" was opened by the Prince of Wales on 30 March 1982 and was seen by over 235,000 visitors before it closed in October of the same year.
-This exhibition was awarded the European Museum of the Year Special Exhibition Award as a result of the presentation of the exhibition in the Museum and for additional educational projects organised by the then Keeper Elizabeth Hartley.
+This exhibition was awarded the European Museum of the Year Special Exhibition Award as a result of the presentation of the exhibition in the museum and for additional educational projects organised by the then Keeper Elizabeth Hartley.

 The 1984 exhibition "A New Look at the Dinosaurs" was opened by David Bellamy and was seen by over 320,000 visitors.
 It was described in a review in New Scientist as "the best thing on dinosaurs you are ever likely to see".

 The 1985 exhibition "Disappearing Forest Wildlife" was opened on 22 May 1985, again by David Bellamy.
 It featured a replica jungle setting and a vivarium containing live spiders, snakes and scorpions.

 2000s

-A 2001 exhibition, held between April 6 and September 26, was titled "Alcuin & Charlemagne: The Golden Age of York".
+A 2001 exhibition, held between 6 April and 26 September, was titled "Alcuin & Charlemagne: The Golden Age of York".
 It was the final one in a series of exhibitions throughout Europe titled "Charlemagne: The Making of Europe", with other venues in Paderborn, Barcelona, Brescia, and Split.

+In 2002 temporary exhibitions included "Walking with Dinosaurs", "Slime" (a touring exhibition from Leeds Museums & Galleries), and "Blaschka - The Glass Aquarium" featuring the Blaschka glass sea-creatures.

+In 2004, "Dust off the Dodo" featured collections from across the three York Museums Trust sites for the first time following its formation in 2002.
+It featured the Higginson Dodo, photographs by Tempest Anderson, and collections relating to Dick Turpin.

 The 2006 exhibition Constantine the Great: York's Roman Emperor was described as "the most important archaeological-historical loan exhibition to have been held in a provincial British museum".
 It attracted over 58,000 visitors.